Skip to content

 By Dr. Pamela Frank, BSc(Hons), ND

-The definition of ovulation is the monthly release of an egg from your ovaries.
+Ovulation is the monthly release of an egg from one’s ovaries.
 The diagram above illustrates the process of ovulation.

 What are the Symptoms of Ovulation?